madboy/experiments/lua_coroutines.md

 end
 ```

-The small change of making `receive` return a function allows you to use it as an iteator
+The small change of making `receive` return a function allows you to use it as an iterator

 ```lua
 function receive (it)